Episode S13E22 “Strange Beauty”, aired May 16, 2012 IMDB

 Detective Rollins happens to see a woman, Nina, being abducted into a taxi cab.
 Nina’s mother talks about her distress at seeing her daughter’s extensive tattoos and piercings, which she said started with an octopus tattoo on her ankle.

 That’s when a woman’s severed leg with an octopus tattoo turns up in a canal, which leads to another reported severed leg from years ago.
-The former owner of that leg is a drug-addicted street sex worker who was paid $25,000 to an unidentified john to amputate her leg.
+The former owner of that leg is a drug-addicted street sex worker who was paid $25,000 by an unidentified john to amputate her leg.

 Later, Nina’s body is found, with her leg stump stitched closed.
 The ME says she died because of a bad reaction to the anesthetic propofol.